Doubleview

 Doubleview demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Doubleview is notably higher than broader averages.
-Specifically, 43.4% of residents aged 15 and above have university qualifications, compared to 27.9% in Western Australia (WA) and 29.0% in the Small Area 4 (SA4) region.
-The area's educational advantage is evident with bachelor degrees being the most common at 29.7%, followed by postgraduate qualifications at 9.1% and graduate diplomas at 4.6%.
-Vocational credentials are also prevalent, with 28.3% of residents aged 15 and above holding such qualifications – advanced diplomas account for 11.3% and certificates for 17.0%.
+Educational attainment in Doubleview is notably higher than broader benchmarks.
+As of 2016, 43.4% of residents aged 15 and above held university qualifications, compared to 27.9% in Western Australia and 29.0% in the SA4 region.
+This high level of educational attainment positions the area favourably for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 29.7%, followed by postgraduate qualifications (9.1%) and graduate diplomas (4.6%).

 Frequently Asked Questions - Education